dparvin/Versioning.Common/README.md

 Each of these variables can be set in your project file, and/or supplied by your automated build process.
 You can make them work one way in Visual Studio and another in your automated build.

 If you are setting versions in your AssemblyInfo file, then you will want to remove those so that the build process will use this process instead.
+If they are not removed, you will get compiler errors from your AssemblyInfo file.

 ### 💡 Example Build Output